LouiseBjerrum/Acute-effects-of-light-on-cognitive-conflict-processing/README.md

-# Acute effects of light on cognitive conflict processing
+# Acute effects of artificial light on cognitive conflict processing
-This repository contains data (**EFT_dataset.csv**) and analysis code (**statistical_analyses_EriksenFlankerTask.Rmd**) associated with the scientific paper "Exposure to short-wavelength light during daytime improves the consistency in cognitive control in healthy young adults" (Bjerrum et al., submitted).
+This repository contains data (**EFT_dataset.csv**) and analysis code (**statistical_analyses_EFT.Rmd**) associated with a scientific paper (Bjerrum et al., submitted) exploring the acute effects of exposure to artifiical light on measures of cognitive control derived from an arrow version of the Eriksen Flanker Task.
+Spectral irradiance in each light condition (**spectral_irradiance_rawdata.csv**) was measured at eye level.
 ## Description and licensing
 ### Dataset
-The dataset (**EFT_dataset.csv**, N = 40) is licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/) and contains the folllowing variables (from left to right):
+The primary imputed dataset (**EFT_dataset.csv**) as well as the dataset used for sensitivity "complet-case" analyses (imputed covariates, non-imputed outcomes, i.e., with "NA" inserted for missing observations) are licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+The datasets contain the folllowing variables (from left to right):
 - Subject [*integer*]: pseudonymized random four-digit identifier
 - Light [*factor*]: the experimental manipulation, a categorical variable with four levels: DL (white dim light), SWL (short-wavelength light), LWL (long-wavelength light), BWL (bright white light)
-- Temperature [*numeric*]: temperature (in celcius degreees) measured in each test session
+- TST_IIV [*numeric*]: intra-individual variability in total sleep time (in minutes), quantified as the standard deviation in total sleep time across a period of 10 days during data collection
+- TST_mean [*numeric*]: mean total sleep time (in minutes) across a period of 10 days during data collection
+- Chronotype_rMEQ [*factor*]: chronotype (measured with a reduced version of the Morningness-Eveningness Questionnaire), categorical variable with three levels: eveningness, intermediate, morningness
-- RT_compatible [*numeric*]: mean reaction time (RT, in ms) in the compatible flanker task condition
+- MeanRT_compatible [*numeric*]: mean reaction time (RT, in ms) in the compatible flanker task condition
-- IIV_RT_compatible [*numeric*]: intra-individual variability in RT in the compatible flanker task condition, quantified as the standard deviation in RT (in ms)
+- IIVRT_compatible [*numeric*]: intra-individual variability in RT in the compatible flanker task condition, quantified as the standard deviation in RT (in ms)
-- RT_incompatible [*numeric*]: mean RT (in ms) in the incompatible flanker task condition
+- MeanRT_incompatible [*numeric*]: mean RT (in ms) in the incompatible flanker task condition
-- IIV_RT_incompatible [*numeric*]: intra-individual variability in RT in the incompatible flanker task condition, quantified as the standard deviation in RT (in ms)
+- IIVRT_incompatible [*numeric*]: intra-individual variability in RT in the incompatible flanker task condition, quantified as the standard deviation in RT (in ms)
+- IICV_compatible [*numeric*]: intra-individual coefficient of variability in RT in the compatible flanker task condition, quantified as the standard deviation in RT divided by mean RT
+- IICV_incompatible [*numeric*]: intra-individual coefficient of variability in RT in the incompatible flanker task condition, quantified as the standard deviation in RT divided by mean RT
+- Conflict_effect_score: [*numeric*]: the RT in the incompatible flanker task condition minus RT in the compatible flanker task condition (RTincompatible - RTcompatible)
 - Accuracy_compatible [*numeric*]: mean accuracy (proportion) in the compatible flanker task condition
 - Accuracy_incompatible [*numeric*]: mean accuracy (proportion) in the incompatible flanker task condition
-- Conflict_effect_score: [*numeric*]: calculated as the RT in the incompatible flanker task condition minus RT in the compatible flanker task condition (RTincompatible - RTcompatible)
 ### Analysis script
-The .Rmd file (**statistical_analyses_EriksenFlankerTask.Rmd**) in this repository is licensed under [MIT License](https://choosealicense.com/licenses/mit/) and contains statistical analysis code for the following outcome measures (aggregated data) from the Eriksen Flanker Task:
+The .Rmd file (**statistical_analyses_EFT.Rmd**) in this repository is licensed under [MIT License](https://choosealicense.com/licenses/mit/) documents the statistical analysis of the aggregated outcome measures from the flanker task.
+All outcomes were analyzed with mixed models in R. The .html file (**statistical_analyses_EFT.html**) is the resulting output from the knitted .Rmd file.
-- Intra-individual reaction time variability in the incompatible (conflict) flanker task condition
-- Intra-individual reaction time variability in the compatible (no conflict) flanker task condition
-- Differential incompatible-compatible RT scores (also referred to as "conflict effect scores")
-- Mean RT in the incompatible flanker task condition
-- Mean RT in the compatible flanker task condition
-- Mean accuracy in the incompatible flanker task condition
-- Mean accuracy in the compatible flanker task condition All outcomes were analyzed with mixed models in R.
 ## Contact
 Please contact the first author at louise.bjerrum92@gmail.com for any questions regarding dataset or code.